 Dropping and Adding Courses During Registration

 Students may audit courses after receiving permission from the Academic Dean and the Department Chair.
 Full-time and Part-time students may audit a course all students are required to pay the established fee per credit hour.
-Contact the Office of Student Accounts at (404) 681-2800 ext.
-2649.
+Contact Student Financial Services at 470-639-0505.

 Please Note: If there are no changes, the Office of Records and Registration will continue to use the current address (es) on file.